I woke up this morning full of fury. Today is as good as any for an “empowerant.” (Empowering + Rant. Someone call Webster.)

 Tell them about how it’s completely normal for a salon owner to say, “You have to do your time and market yourself.”

-Tell them about how it’s common practice to have money deducted from our paychecks to cover product, “head charges,” credit card fees, or other business expenses the owner should be paying for.
+Tell them about how it’s common practice to have money deducted from our paychecks to cover product, “head charges,” or other business expenses the owner should be paying for.

 Tell them that if a client returns, complaining about their service, that the owner deducts that money from our paycheck entirely.

-When I speak with exploited salon employees, I often ask them, “Why do you think these practices are permissible?
+When I speak with exploited professionals, I often ask them, “Why do you think these practices are permissible?
 Why would you chose to work in such an exploitative arrangement that expects the world of you and offers you nothing in return?”